opsdis/icinga2-exporter/README.md

 - service - is the `display_name` in icinga2

 Optional icinga2-exporter can be configured to add specific custom variables configured on the host.
+> Icinga2 support custom varaibles that can be complex data structures - but that is NOT currently supported

 > Labels created from custom variables are all transformed to lowercase.